elinorwahl/cnn-dog-breed-classifier/README.md

 [//]: # (Image References)

 [image1]: ./images/sample_dog_output.png "Sample Output"
-[image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
-[image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

 # CNN Dog Breed Classifier

+### Motivation

 Convolutional neural networks are exceptionally useful tools for processing and classifying image data.
-This project notebook is used to create a pipeline that processes photographic images; given an image of a dog, the algorithm takes a guess at the dog's breed.
+The goal of this project is to create a CNN that takes in pipeline-processed photographic images of dogs, and learns to match the images with labels of dog breeds as accurately as possible.
+Then an algorithm is used to take new images and determine what dog breed the subject of the image most closely resembles.
 If given an image of a human, the code will identify the resembling dog breed.
+If the subject of the image doesn't look like either a photo of a dog or a human, the algorithm will also be able to identify the subject as neither.

 ![Sample Output][image1]

+### Results

 A Keras classifier network built from scratch and trained on the image data was able to achieve an accuracy of 25% when exposed to test images.
 A pre-trained VGG16 network was able to achieve an accuracy between roughly 32-49%.
 And a pre-trained Resnet50 network attained an accuracy of roughly 84% when identifying test images, and could correctly identify the subjects of an additional six photos as dogs, humans, or neither.

-This repository consists of:
+### Libraries

+This project makes use of the **cv2**, **glob**, **keras**, **matplotlib**, **numpy**, **PIL**, **random**, **sklearn**, and **tqdm** libraries.

+### Files

 `dog_app.ipynb`: Jupyter notebook containing the body of the project